Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/bicep/README.md

 ## Deploy the App Service Landing Zone Bicep code
 Before deploying the Bicep IaC artifacts, you need to review and customize the values of the parameters in the [main.parameters.jsonc](main.parameters.jsonc) file.

+> **Note**
-> **NOTE**  Azure Developer CLI (azd) is also supported as a deployment method.
+  Azure Developer CLI (azd) is also supported as a deployment method.
 Since azd CLI does not support parameter files with *jsonc* extension, we provide a simple json parameter file (which does not containe inline comments)

 The table below summurizes the avaialble parameters and the possible values that can be set.